Circuit Technology Center 22 Parkridge Road

 Solder Height Adjustment

-Solder height should be set at 1.50 to 3.0 mm (0.060 to 0.120 in.) above the lip of the nozzle.
+Solder height should be set to 1.50 to 3.0 mm (0.060 to 0.120 in.) above the nozzle lip.
 Ideally, the leads of a component should be immersed and wetted without having the wave exert any upward pressure on the circuit board.
 The solder fountain table surface should be parallel to the nozzle surface.

 Components and leads on the bottom side of the circuit board may cause the circuit board to be uneven, which must be corrected.
 Insufficient immersion will prevent proper heat transfer and reflow.
 Excess pressure will cause the solder to surge up through holes and spill onto the top side of the circuit board - a potentially hazardous situation for the operator and circuit board.
 (See Figure 2)